Time to explode a myth: you don’t need to have anything like the talent – or wallet – of Lewis Hamilton or Jenson Button to go circuit racing.

 The key point is that whatever car you buy must comply with the regulations.
 A scrutineer will check your car on-event for compliance and if it doesn’t comply, you won’t be allowed to compete.
 Make sure you talk to other competitors too; you might decide you want to go straight in and buy a car, or you may prefer to hire a car which you run yourself or hire a car and pay a team to run it for you.
 There are plenty of options, so make sure you do your research.

 What equipment do I need?

-You will need safety equipment such as a helmet, Frontal Head Restraint device, fireproof overalls and underwear, boots and gloves, all of which must comply with MSA regulations.
+You will need safety equipment such as a helmet, Frontal Head Restraint device, fireproof overalls and underwear, boots and gloves, all of which must comply with Motorsport UK regulations.

 Remember that it is the competitor's responsibility to ensure that their vehicle and equipment comply with both the Motorsport UK's General Regulations (detailed in the Motorsport UK Competitors' and Officials' Yearbook) and the Supplementary Regulations (SRs) of the event or championship.

 If you have any questions about vehicles or equipment you can speak to a member of the Motorsport UK Technical Department by calling 01753 765 000.